SuperOfficeDocs/superoffice-docs/docs/ui/screen-designer/configurable-screens/working-with-fields.md

 [!include[Requirement](../../../../common/includes/req-dev-tools.md)]

-Fields represent the essential contents of a screen.
-Whether you create a new layout or modify an existing, you start by clicking **Edit layout**.
+Labels and fields represent the essential contents of a screen.
+Whether creating a new layout or modify an existing one, start by clicking **Edit layout**.
 [Show me the detailed steps.][1]
-When you are done, **save or publish** the layout.
+When done, **save or publish** the layout.

 > [!TIP]
 > You might want to [add or remove tabs][2] before you fine-tune the fields.